Student146/Student146/README.md

 Hi there 👋

-* 💻 I am a Computer science student at INIAD, Toyo Univeristy, Japan.
+* 💻 I am a Software Engineer at FPT Japan.
 * ... and was an organic chemist 👨‍🔬.
-* 🌐 I am interested in data science, web development, learning Japanese.
-* 🎯 My goal is to become a data scientist.